Tag: philosophy

 But they also warn us: don’t be kind at the cost of yourself.
 Don’t tolerate abuse in the name of goodness either.

-These stories remind us: the power lies within us—to write our story, even if no one is listening.
+To write our story, even if no one is listening.

 Are Our Stories Making Us More Humane?

-So we need to ask: are the stories we’re choosing to believe making us kinder and more humane—or simply repeating the traditional values of our ancestors, too scared or scary to question?
+So we need to ask: are the stories we’re choosing to believe making us kinder and more humane or simply repeating the traditional values of our ancestors, too scared or scary to question?

 The Discrimination of Stories